this sketch are numerous links to articles elsewhere on the site

 TCS went bankrupt in 1987, but this time I didn't have to find another position because I had started free-lancing as a Chyron operator.
 That's still what I do today, using the Chyron Infinit! and Duet.

 Most of my work is for sports telecasts in Pittsburgh (Pirates, Penguins, Pitt Panthers).
 From 1987 through 1993 I traveled with the Pirates, and after that I spent a lot of time on the road for Fox Sports Net national telecasts of baseball and Conference USA college football.
 There were many occasions when I took four flights in a week.
 But those Fox packages were discontinued in 2001.
 In the year and a half following September 11, I made only five trips by air, which is fine with me.
+I've made no trips by air since 2007.
 By now I've seen most of the country, and it's good to work closer to home.

 mother died in 1982 and my father in 1999, so I no longer have an